 This post is sponsored by Crazy Richards peanut butter.
 I was provided with samples and compensated for this post.
 As always, thoughts and opinions are my own.
 Thanks for supporting the brands that align my Avocado A Day Nutrition values and make this blog possible!

 Like all couples, Scott and I have silly things that we argue about.
 Whose turn it is to do the dishes (Scotts).
-How many zucchinis is a reasonable to plant in the garden (less than the 14 we currently have growing).
+How many zucchinis plants is a reasonable number to plant in the garden (less than the 14 we currently have growing).
 Should we spend more money on the man cave (no).

 Our most frequent petty argument?
 Peanut butter.
 Scott eats it all before I get a chance.
 I drive him nuts with my inability to put lid on correctly.
 Clearly, in our house, emotions run high when it comes to peanut butter.